MicrosoftDocs/quantum-docs-pr/articles/quantum-QR-FileStructure.md

     before they are used.
  - A statement block that implements the operation’s adjoint.

-Thus, an operation definition contain
+Thus, an operation definition can contain

 ```qsharp
 adjoint self